Finding the Perfect Layout for Your Living Room

 Pro Tip: Avoid an overly symmetrical look by varying the accessories you use in the space, opting for different materials and heights to add interest and depth.

 The team at Wit + Delight created an open, inviting seating area in their loft with The Irving and two Leroy chairs.
 This space works for so many reasons, but their choice of material is key to creating a balanced, yet interesting design.
 The matching Leroys in Parchment Performance Chevron lend a sense of balance to the space, while The Irving in Caramel Tuscan Leather creates textural and chromatic contrast.
-Matching the wood finish on all pieces gave the whole space continuity without straying into matchy-matchy territory.
+Matching the wood finish on all pieces gives the whole space continuity without straying into matchy-matchy territory.

 In this setup, you set two sofas facing one another, oftentimes centered on an architectural detail.
 We love this setup because the symmetry of two sofas brings a sense of harmony and balance to the space while allowing for a focal point like a fireplace to stand out.
 It has a substantial, stately feel and creates a flexible amount of seating for entertaining.